Yash0182/ThreadTest/README.md

 # ThreadTest
-Test
-Consists of diffenrent .java files each has implemetation of data structures and few operations performed on them
+Consists of different .java files each has implemetation of data structures and few operations performed on them